 Pray for disaster survivors.

-Since the middle of the 20th century, recorded disasters have increased tenfold, with the majority stemming from weather-related disasters.
+Since the middle of the 20th century, recorded disasters have increased fivefold, with the majority stemming from weather-related disasters.
 By providing rapid assistance to people devastated by natural and man-made disasters, World Vision serves the most vulnerable in their hour of greatest need.
-People desperately rely on emergency assistance: food and clean water for basic sustenance, emergency shelter and blankets to keep warm and dry, and emergency health services for people in need of care.
+People desperately need emergency assistance: food and clean water for basic sustenance, emergency shelter and blankets to keep warm and dry, and emergency health services for people in need of care.

-Merciful Counselor, we grieve with communities suffering from disasters and struggling to bounce back.
+Merciful Counselor, we grieve with communities suffering from disasters and struggling to recover.
 Speed the restoration of community life so children can feel secure again.
 Give families the strength and perseverance while they try to rebuild their homes and livelihoods.
 Let them find refuge in You.

 “Have mercy on me, my God, have mercy on me, for in you I take refuge.
 I will take refuge in the shadow of your wings until the disaster has passed.” —Psalm 57:1 (NIV)

 Many disasters strike with little or no warning, as the 2004 Indian Ocean earthquake and tsunami demonstrated.
 That morning, the tsunami traveled at up to 500 mph, radiating across the Indian Ocean before slamming into the coasts of 14 countries.
 Families had little time to react, much less prepare.
 So communities all around the Indian Ocean — even to Africa’s shores — experienced widespread destruction and homelessness.

 In disasters, World Vision works across all humanitarian sectors to save lives, reduce suffering, and ensure families can begin to rebuild their lives and livelihoods.
 We also help communities prepare for future disasters, so people and property are safer in the years to come.
 And for every $1 spent in disaster preparedness, countries save $3 to $4 after disaster strikes.